Where to go fat biking in Ontario

 West of Kitchener, the 35 kilometres of single track mountain bike trails in the Hydrocut are renowned for challenging technical features.

-- there are two trailheads, one at the Glasgow parking lot in Kitchener and the other on the Pines site at the Snyder’s Road parking lot, which is where winter fat rides commonly begin
+There are two trailheads, one at the Glasgow parking lot in Kitchener and the other on the Pines site at the Snyder’s Road parking lot, which is where winter fat rides commonly begin.
+The trails are open and free to the public.

 Location: 1974 Snyder’s Road East, Petersburg